econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 This section will explore some basic concepts related to the wallet structure around Whirlpool and demonstrate the post-mix spending tools built into [Samourai Wallet](https://samouraiwallet.com/) and [Sparrow Wallet](https://www.sparrowwallet.com/).
 Considerations should be made when spending Whirlpool Unspent Transaction Outputs (UTXOs) so that the anonymity benefits are kept intact.
 There are transaction tools that help you spend your post-mix bitcoin in a way that maintains anonymity, each tool offers different techniques and it's important to understand the differences so that you can always use the right tool for the job.

 ## Basic Wallet Structure
 In both Samourai Wallet and Sparrow Wallet, the Whirlpool implementation is such that there is a four wallet structure used.
 These four wallets are all managed by your wallet software in the background, and from the user's perspective you can navigate between wallets seamlessly.
-Structuring the wallets in such a way is important so that your UTXOs remain sequestered from eachother, this way your UTXOs follow a logical path through the different stages along their way to the post-mix stage and arrive there with out any deterministic links to prior transaction history.
+Structuring the wallets in such a way is important so that your UTXOs remain sequestered from each other, this way your UTXOs follow a logical path through the different stages along their way to the post-mix stage and arrive there with out any deterministic links to prior transaction history.

 Both Samourai Wallet and Sparrow Wallet have support for the following address formats: